 Addressing the challenges of climate-induced human mobility in SIDS through effective partnerships, in a context of recovery from COVID-19Tue 31 Jan 2023, 1.15 pm

-The side event on "Addressing the challenges of climate-induced human mobility in Small Island Developing States (SIDS) through effective partnerships, in a context of recovery from COVID-19" will be held on Tuesday 31 January 2023, from 1:15pm - 2:30pm (New York time) at Conference room 5 in UNHQ, New York, on the margins of ECOSOC Partnership Forum 2023.
-This side event will be convened in a hybrid format (in-person and virtual) in English.
-For in-person participation, please note that the Forum is open to all those holding a valid UN Ground Pass, no additional registration is needed.
-Please note that this side event will use a different virtual platform from the one that will be used for the plenary sessions of the Forum.
-Registration for the virtual participation has been closed.
+The side event on "Addressing the challenges of climate-induced human mobility in Small Island Developing States (SIDS) through effective partnerships, in a context of recovery from COVID-19" was held on Tuesday 31 January 2023, from 1:15pm - 2:30pm (New York time) at Conference room 5 in UNHQ, New York, on the margins of ECOSOC Partnership Forum 2023.
+This side event was convened in a hybrid format (in-person and virtual) in English.

 Sudden and slow-onset disasters are challenging the human security of SIDS, including culture, identity, health and livelihoods.
 Environmental hazards are already directly and indirectly driving climate-related mobility, with larger movement of communities on the horizon if action is not taken.
 Many of these challenges have been impacted by COVID-19.

 SIDS are at the forefront of innovative and sustainable solutions grounded in local knowledge and vast experience in overcoming and planning for continuous shocks.
 Across the Caribbean and the Pacific, governments, development partners and the UN are pioneering initiatives to address climate disasters and mobility which serves to avoid worst case scenarios particularly for vulnerable groups.